 As with everything, there are pros and cons to this process.
-SNS nails are incredibly easy to apply and come in a myriad of different colours.
+SNS nails are incredibly easy to apply and come in a myriad of different colors.
 Dip powders also last a lot longer than regular manicures – up to three weeks.
 They’re also full of nutrients, which strengthen the bed of your nail.
 However, you often have to remove the entire layer when replacing them, and they can cost quite a bit to maintain.

 Is SNS Bad for the Nails?

 Contrary to what some might think, SNS isn’t bad for your nails.
 They have nutrients inside the powder that helps strengthen the natural bed.
-There’s also no harsh UV light to lock the colour in place, so your skin will thank you, too.
+There’s also no harsh UV light to lock the color in place, so your skin will thank you, too.
 Of course, the bonding liquid applied can do some damage, so be sure that you go to a certified nail tech so you can get a perfect application every time.

 SNS Nails vs Shellac, Acrylic or Gel Nails

 SNS nails look more natural than acrylic, and gel nails, and they’re also a healthier option.
 With dip powder, you don’t have to file your nails too far, so your nail bed will end up in a better condition than with acrylics.
-The powder alternative also contains fewer fumes than the other alternatives and does not require UV light unlike shellac.
+The powder alternative also contains fewer fumes than the other alternatives and does not require UV light, unlike shellac.

 How Long Do SNS Nails Last?

 SNS nails can last anywhere from two to three weeks.
 This timeframe is usually indicative of the regrowth on your beds.
-You can get powder manicures refilled, but most of the time you will have to get the colour removed and start from scratch.
+You can get powder manicures refilled, but most of the time you will have to get the color removed and start from scratch.